Appearance

 Build Process

-in the root directory of your project.
+The Docker runtime expects a Dockerfile in the root directory of your project.
 This file should contain the instructions to build your Docker container.
-The runtime builds the Docker container according to the instructions in the Dockerfile
+The runtime builds the Docker container according to the instructions in the Dockerfile.

-to run your code in the Docker container.
-For example, if you have a Python script program.py
+Make sure you use CMD or ENTRYPOINT to run your code in the Docker container.
+For example, if you have a Python script program.py in a Python package starter that you want to run, you should add the following line to your Dockerfile:

 CMD ["python", "-m", "starter.program"]